omidnematollahi/react-boilerplate/ReadMe.md

 # React Boilerplate

-This is a vite Boilerplate for using in react projects
+This is a vite Boilerplate to speed up starting with react and vite and typescript + some requirement

+## Features

+- configurable design system with material 3 rules
+- using 7-1 css architecture
+- some reusable custom hooks
+- i18n configuration
+- event bus
+- general components
+- dynamic layouts
+- feature sliced design architecture

 ## Installation